90dy/typescript-template-engine/README.md

-# TypeScript Template Engine (ts-template)
+# TypeScript Template Tag Functions (ts-tag)

-A TypeScript library that enables using TypeScript as a template engine through template literals.
-This project provides tools for syntax highlighting various file extensions within template literals in VSCode.
+A TypeScript library that provides template tag functions for syntax highlighting and code generation.
+This project enables using TypeScript template literals with proper syntax highlighting for various file formats in VSCode.

 ## Features